44 GREAT ATTRACTIONS IN MOAB, UTAH

 The Moab Canyon Pathway is a 9-mile long paved bike path

 that runs from Lions Park at the Colorado River bridge north to the junction of US-191 and UT-313.
-Unlike many other paved bike paths in the country, this one is not flat.
+Unlike most other paved bike paths in the country, this one is not flat.
 The trail climbs more than 525 feet as it heads north out of town.
 It's a challenging ride up, but a joyous ride back down.

 To ride the pathway, you can either park at Lions Park or you can ride north from the downtown area to reach Lions Park.
 Look for a separate bike path on the eastern side of US-191 that starts near the northern end of downtown (near N 500 W St.).